Wilhelm Ohnesorge: Life

-During the denazification after the war, as a leading member of the Party, charges were brought against him.
+During denazification proceedings after the war, charges were brought against him as a leading member of the Party.
 However, for unknown reasons, these charges were later revoked, and Ohnesorge was not penalised for his involvement with the Nazis.
-His life post-war remains undocumented.
+By 1949, he was residing in Ellbech near Bad Tolz.
+In 1951, Ohnesorge moved to a farm in the neighboring village of Kirchbichl.
+In 1954, he left the region for Munich.
+Much of his life post-war remains largely undocumented.

 Ohnesorge died at the age of 89 on 1 February 1962 in Munich.